cerndb/spark-dashboard/README.md

 ---
 ## How To Deploy the Spark Dashboard

-This provides a quickstart guide to deploy the Spark Dashboard.
-Three different installation methods are described:
+This quickstart guide outlines three methods for deploying Spark Dashboard:
-- **Recommended:** Dashboard v2 on a Docker container
+- **Recommended:** Deploy Spark-Dashboard v2 on a container
-- Dashboard v1 on a Docker container
+- Deploy Spark-Dashboard v1 on a container
-- Dashboard v1 on Helm
+- Deploy Spark-Dashboard v1 on Helm

-### How to run the Spark Dashboard V2 on a Docker container
+### How to run the Spark Dashboard V2 on a container
-If you chose to run on container image, these are steps:
+If you opt to deploy using a container image, follow these steps:

 **1. Start the container**
 The provided container image has been built configured to run InfluxDB and Grafana
  - `docker run -p 3000:3000 -p 2003:2003 -d lucacanali/spark-dashboard`
+ - The container runs also with podman: `podman run -p 3000:3000 -p 2003:2003 -d lucacanali/spark-dashboard`
  - Note: port 2003 is for ingesting metrics with Telegraf using the Graphite protocol, port 3000 is the UI with Grafana dashboards
  - More details, including how to persist metrics stored with VictoriaMetrics across container